Image

 • Lot records that tie parts, dates, and inspection data together

-Once a lathe program proves out, those controls maintain consistency from the first article through every release.
+Once a lathe workflow proves out, those controls maintain consistency from the first article through every release.

 When should San Diego, CA, CNC lathe work be combined with milling or other processes?

-Many components see the best outcome when turning covers the core geometry and other processes supply the additional features.
+Many parts work best when turning handles the core geometry and other processes pick up the remaining features.
 That often looks like:

 • Lathe operations setting diameters, shoulders, and critical bores